sakhnik/sakhnik.com/_posts/2018/2018-06-26-kerberosio-nspawn.md

 * It took some effort to tune the system, install kerberos.io, `libraspberrypi-bin` and other dependencies.

-* Unfortunately, `machinectl login` doesn't work due to "Protocol error".
-So had to install and configure `ssh` to be listening on `localhost:2222`.

 * Then I created configuration and service files to start raspbian automatically on boot: [the change](https://github.com/sakhnik/alarmpi3-config/commit/d9fa3fd0e2cff76af525972215bc45ce62b1b234).